-Racial and Political Tensions Spark Massacre of Black Community in Opelousas, Louisiana
+Racial and Political Tensions Spark White Massacre of Black Community in Opelousas, Louisiana

-On September 28, 1868, racialized political violence erupted in Opelousas, Louisiana, when white residents resentful of African Americans' new voting rights attacked and killed dozens.
+On September 28, 1868, racialized political violence erupted in Opelousas, Louisiana, when white residents resentful of African Americans' new voting rights attacked and killed dozens of people.

-After half-hearted efforts to sway black voters to the Democratic party failed, many white voters in St. Landry resorted to violent intimidation tactics.
-In response, Republicans like Emerson Bentley, white publisher of the radical St. Landry Progress newspaper, organized and encouraged black people to become politically active.
+After half-hearted efforts to sway Black voters to the white-controlled Democratic party failed, many white voters in St. Landry resorted to violent intimidation tactics.
+In response, Republicans like Emerson Bentley, a white journalist who published the radical St. Landry Progress newspaper, organized and encouraged Black people to become politically active.
 Racial and political tensions continued to escalate as the 1868 presidential election neared.

-As a means of political and racial intimidation, the Opelousas Massacre was a great success.
-St. Landry was one of few Louisiana parishes not politically controlled by Republicans by late 1868.
-Mr. Bentley and other white Radical Republicans fled the area, leaving a solidly Democratic white electorate, while black voters had learned the consequences of opposing white political will.
-In the November 1868 presidential election, held just weeks after the massacre and just a few months after St. Landry’s black voters had solidly supported Republican candidates in state and local races, Republican candidate Ulysses S. Grant did not receive a single vote.
+As a means of political and racial intimidation, the Opelousas Massacre was very effective, terrorizing Black voters into silence.
+St. Landry was one of the few Louisiana parishes not politically controlled by Republicans by late 1868.
+Mr. Bentley and other white Radical Republicans fled the area, leaving a solidly Democratic white electorate, while Black voters had learned the consequences of opposing white political will.
+In the November 1868 presidential election, held just weeks after the massacre and just a few months after St. Landry’s Black voters had solidly supported Republican candidates in state and local races, Republican candidate Ulysses S. Grant did not receive a single vote.

 The Equal Justice Initiative works to end mass incarceration, excessive punishment, and racial inequality.Learn more